bitcoin/bitcoin/doc/tor.md

 are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running dashd to the same group and setting permissions appropriately.
 On Debian-based systems the user running dashd can be added to the debian-tor group, which has the appropriate permissions.

-An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.
+An alternative authentication method is the use of the `-torpassword=password` option.
+The `password` is the clear text form that was used when generating the hashed password for the `HashedControlPassword` option in the tor configuration file.
+The hashed password can be obtained with the command `tor --hash-password password` (read the tor manual for more details).

 ## 5. Privacy recommendations